 I included a link to the course in the book’s introduction as well as in the final chapter.
 I thought this would be the best way to introduce the course and then reinforce it after the reader was finished.

 I won’t get into all of the specifics of the writing process, but for the most part, I followed my course structure to develop an outline for the book.
 With this as my guide, I determined that the book would have twelve chapters.

 I decided to carve out three-hour chunks devoted specifically for writing the book.
 It was difficult initially to find the time but eventually settled on Saturday mornings as my power sessions.
 After scheduling it in my calendar every week it really seemed to stick.

 It took me about six weeks to write the first draft.
 From there, I went back and edited each section two to three times and let my wife (who is a fabulous writer) take a look.

 When I felt like the book was nearly ready for publishing, I uploaded the manuscript at BookBaby.
 Since they specialize in e-book editing and proofreading, I choose them to give the book a final pass.

 About two weeks after I submitted my draft, they sent back the edit and made a few great content suggestions.

-After I added in a couple sections he suggested, I formatted the book for Kindle following Amazon’s guide, and submitted it for publishing.
+After I added in a couple of sections he suggested, I formatted the book for Kindle following Amazon’s guide and submitted it for publishing.
 It was accepted and went live in the Kindle store the next day.

 Additionally, I used ConvertKit to build a pre-launch email list.
 I messaged my Udemy students and told them to add their email address if they’d like free access when it was launched.
 I also linked to the landing page in social posts.
 All in all, I got 736 people signed up to the pre-launch list, which was much higher than I anticipated.